Testing Leggett's Inequality Using Aharonov-Casher Effect: Discussion

-\emph{Discussion.}---In summary, we have proposed an experimental scheme to test the two-qubit Leggett inequality using the AC effect.
-The two-qubit-type correlation functions are established and the Leggett inequality is found to be violated, which implies the invalidity of nonlocal realistic theories.
-The merit of our scheme lies at two facts.
-First, due to the topological property of the AC effect, our scheme of testing the Leggett inequality is fault tolerant to some local inaccuracies.
-As is well-known, photon-based experiments often encounter loophole problems, such as errors in the detectors and detecting systems.
-The existence of loopholes may affect the results of the experiments, and hence any scheme of loophole-free experiments is a good alternative.
-Secondly, our scheme might bridge a potential connection between the two kinds of nonlocality: the DQNL and the CQNL.
-Our result together with the work of~\cite{testBIviaAC2} have attempted to reveal the CQNL by the DQNL due to the AC effect, this makes our scheme totally different from the known experiments on testing the Leggett inequality in the literatures~\cite{LeggettEx1,LeggettEx2,LeggettEx3,2008BRANCIARD}.
-Nevertheless, the deep connection between DQNL and CQNL remains open in our view.
+In summary, we have proposed a scheme to test the two-qubit Leggett inequality using two entangled spin-1/2 particle pairs emitted from two sources in the presence of a line charge.
+Pseudo-Pauli matrices are introduced such that these four particles can be viewed as a total ``two-qubit" system.
+The influence of the AC effect on each entangled spin pair is found to be equivalent to a rotation in terms of the pseudo-Pauli operators.
+Based on the final state of the physical system, two-qubit-type correlation functions with controllable parameters can be calculated from joint probabilities for the measurement of the two particle pairs with $M=0$.
+The Leggett inequality is found to be violated, which implies the invalidity of nonlocal realistic theories.
+The merit of our scheme lies at robustness against local inaccuracy, and thus our scheme of testing the Leggett inequality is tolerant to some local inaccuracies.
+As is well known, photon-based experiments often encounter loophole problems, such as errors in the detectors and detecting systems.
+The existence of loopholes may affect the validity of the experiments, and hence the investigation of loophole-free experiments is a good alternative.
+This makes our scheme totally different from the known experiments on testing the Leggett inequality in the literatures~\cite{LeggettEx1,LeggettEx2,LeggettEx3,2008BRANCIARD}.